 To build a small business cash flow management plan, different roles can help support at different levels.
 For example, an accountant can help you shore up your receivables or payables functions to manage your cash inflows and outflows in the short term.
-However, if you’re lacking visibility into your business or lack efficiency to operate towards your goals, then controller or CFO expertise can help you determine a high-level strategy.
+However, if you’re lacking visibility into your business or lack efficiency to operate towards your goals, then controller or fractional CFO expertise can help you determine a high-level strategy.

 At Paro, we utilize our proprietary AI technology and in-depth industry expertise to match small businesses with the precise expert and cash flow management solution needed to grow their business.
 Our vetted fractional experts and financial forecasting consultants have more than 15 years of average experience working with businesses that face challenges just like yours.